DanielDanielsson/eslint-plugin-typescript-sort/README.md

 }
 ```

-Then configure the rules you want to use under the rules section.
+Then configure the rules you want to use under the rules section in your `.eslintrc` configuration file.

 ```json
 {